Updated June 8, 2023

-Using our above data table, we can write the IF formula in cell C2.
+We can write the IF formula in cell C2 using our data table.

-After using IF Formula the result shown below.
+After using the IF Formula, the result is shown below.

 Drag the same formula in cell C2 to cell C11.

-The matching cells yielded result as a match and the unmatched are indicated as blank.
+The matching cells yielded a result as a match, and the unmatched are indicated as blank.

 We can also compare case sensitive data in two columns in the same row.